France signals intention to pull rest of its troops out of Mali

 A European counterterrorism force called Takuba was supposed to pick up the slack.
 Now that effort is also at risk: Nearly half of the 800 soldiers deployed are French, and Mali kicked out 100 Danish soldiers that had arrived last month at France’s invitation, citing a lack of paperwork.
 (Sweden also said it would withdraw troops from Takuba.)

 European allies have blasted the late December arrival of “hundreds” of Russian mercenaries.
 The deployment of such private contractors to Mali “can only further deteriorate the security situation in West Africa,” France and 14 other Western powers said in a joint statement.
-Russian mercenaries, which have been hired in several African nations, have a track record of human rights abuses, according to a panel of U.N. experts, including extrajudicial killings, forced disappearances and sexual assault.
+Russian mercenaries, who have been hired in several African nations, have a track record of human rights abuses, according to a panel of U.N. experts, including extrajudicial killings, forced disappearances and sexual assault.

 Mali’s government has denied working with mercenaries, saying that only Russian trainers — “state-to-state” allies — are active in the country.
 Previously, officials said they courted Moscow’s help because France was leaving.